wulliy/wasteof-docs/api/wasteof2/users.md

 		- "pink"
 		- "gray"

+	the ratelimit for this endpoint is an hour
-	(note: you can only do this 4 times before you run out of surprises)
+	(note: you can only do this 5 times before you run out of surprises)
 	-----------
 	```